Skip to main content

 • critically evaluate the assumptions of attachment theory and identify associated problems and potential solutions

-• evaluate the ways in which attachment theory might increase understanding of the emotional development both of young children and of individuals throughout the lifespan
+• evaluate the ways in which attachment theory might increase understanding of the emotional development of young children and individuals throughout the lifespan

-• evaluate and explain the extent to which attachment theory can explain behaviour in social relationships (both at work, in education and in more intimate settings) and identify associated weaknesses and identify potential solutions
+• evaluate and explain the extent to which attachment theory can explain behaviour in social relationships and identify associated weaknesses and identify potential solutions

 • apply theories and research to explain clinical and non-clinical problems associated with early childhood and adult interpersonal relationships

-• explain the strengths and weaknesses of attachment theory to both specialists and non-specialist audiences
+• explain the strengths and weaknesses of attachment theory to specialist and non-specialist audiences

-• demonstrate the ability to make suggestions of the professional and practical applications of attachment theory, including potential problems.
+• make suggestions of the professional and practical applications of attachment theory, including potential problems.